rmc3408/Java/README.md

 * protected keyword
-Access only inside same subclass, not external.
+Access only inside same class, subclass or package.. but not external.

 * private keyword